sushma110396/NFT-Project/README.md

 Note: I have used Cloudfare Ipfs to upload the images and metadata to IPFS.
 (It has been configured in utils.js file) .
 If cloudfare service is down, then the images for the NFTs might not load properly.
 To check if the cloudfare ipfs service is available, please use this link- [Public gateway checker](https://ipfs.github.io/public-gateway-checker/)

-Guide to use the application:
+## Guide to use the application:
 1)Once the app loads, connect your metamask wallet by clicking "Connect Wallet" button.
 Make sure you have sufficient ETH in your wallet.
 Also, ensure you are on the Sepolia test network.

-2)Go to List My NFt tab and add your NFT to the marketplace by filling in the form.
+2)Go to List My NFT tab and add your NFT to the marketplace by filling in the form.

 ![List NFT](https://github.com/sushma110396/NFT-Project/assets/122709593/8bf64e07-cd46-4143-86ff-96c401e8a4f1)